Nutika16/Harvard-CS50-s-Python-Course/Notes.md

-# 📘 CS50 Python – Introduction & First Program
+# 📘 CS50 Python – Introduction TO PROGRAMMING IN PYTON NOTES

 ## 📝 Summary

-In this section, I wrote my first Python program and learned about basic functions, user input, arguments, bugs, and side effects.
-These concepts form the foundation for everything that comes next in Python programming.
+These notes provide a structured and technically detailed overview of the concepts covered in the CS50 Python course.
+They are written to serve as a clear reference for anyone revisiting foundational Python topics, offering concise explanations, definitions, examples, and key insights.
+The goal is to create a comprehensive resource that supports learning, revision, and practical understanding of Python programming principles, regardless of prior experience level.

 ---